Roboticy3/flex_logic/&hacks/Specification/Naive architectural overview.md

 When the Designer runs `fcircuit`, this component constructs a blank `fcircuit`, or constructs a circuit from the given file.
 ## sn_id
 A string that is unique under a `sn_id_manager`.
 StringName is the equivalent primitive type in Godot.
 In a good implementation, this collapses to an integer.
+## I/O
+Save a load files into a simulator, generating a circuit and routes as needed.
+1. Load a simulation from a file path, adding it to the running program.
+The file may contain circuit data, stream data, and simulation state.
+	1. `int load(string path)`.
+2. Save a simulation from a file path.
+If `checkpoint` is true, the simulation's state is encoded along with the active circuit and routes.
+	1. `int save(string path, bool checkpoint)`.
 # fcircuit module
 `fcircuit` satisfied the Simulator user stories for circuits, gates, and wires, excluding the routing and actual simulation.
 ## fcircuit\<S, T>